 Of course I hope that my advocacy has some impact on the way people think, but I never set out with the intention of ‘converting’ anyone.

-My daughter and mom both went vegetarian long before I did.
-And while I was supportive of their decision, at that time, I legitimately could not envision a day where I would not eat animals.
-No one, including them, had the ability to speed that process up — I had to arrive there on my own.
+My daughter and mom both went vegetarian long before I did and, while I was supportive of their decision, I could not have envisioned a day where I would not eat animals.
+No one, including them, had the ability to speed that process up.
+I had to arrive there on my own.
 And I believe most people operate in a similar way.

 Therefore, I am not interested in debating with people who need to be convinced of the wrongness of our current food system.
 There are people out there who do that type of activism and, while I deeply appreciate the role they play in moving the animal rights movement forward, that is not my flavor of activism.